 Every country has its own unique culture and tradition.
 Countries in the same continent usually have some similarities with their neighboring countries, but still have their own sense of uniqueness that makes that tradition their own.

-In the Filipino dating culture, especially now, it is somewhat a mixture of the traditional and modern way of dating.
+Dating in the Philippines, especially now, is somewhat a mixture of the traditional and modern Filipino dating culture.
 Filipinos still follow the traditional dating etiquette which is called Panliligaw or in other worlds, courting.
 Now, Panliligaw has a touch of modernity and is fairly influenced by the western culture.
 Especially the younger generation.

 Now, let’s dig deeper into the dating culture in the Philippines that is still followed unto this day.

 The man makes the first move

 98% of the time, it’s usually the man who makes the first move.
 Whether if it’s just introducing himself or asking them out for a date.
 That’s was how it was usually done in the traditional Filipino dating culture.
 The women usually just wait until for the perfect timing until a man asks them out.

 Nowadays, most people in the Philippines still follow this tradition especially in the countryside and minor provinces.
 But there’s a few where the women are more forward with asking guys out for a date.